 2. Blue Life Safety Stop Rapid Fish Quarantine

-Safety Stop is a two-part fish dip that contains Formalin (part 01) and Methylene Blue (part 02).
-You can buy both of these ingredients separately, but Safety Stop just makes it so much more simple.
+Safety Stop is a convenient two-part fish dip that combines Formalin (part 01) and Methylene Blue (part 02) in one easy-to-use product.
+While you can purchase these ingredients separately, Safety Stop streamlines the process for you.

 1. Blue Ocean Coral Rx Dip

-Be sure to drip acclimate your new corals first, use a turkey baster to gently blast the corals, and finish off with a visual inspection and a second dip to rinse the coral off before placing it in your display tank.
+Remember to drip acclimate your new corals beforehand, gently blast the corals with a turkey baster, and finish with a thorough visual inspection.
+A second dip to rinse off the coral completes the process before introducing it to your display tank.